 Upon entering Saint Charles Borromeo Seminary, each seminarian is assigned an individual formation advisor, who meets with the seminarian monthly during each semester to discuss his progress.
 Formation advisors work with candidates to develop and integrate thoroughly the necessary priestly qualities and virtues in their lives.
 The seminarian’s personal growth is examined in the areas of human, spiritual, intellectual, pastoral, physical, social, apostolic, and emotional development.
 This process ensures that the candidate will grow in the virtues that will enable him to be a priest of the highest personal integrity.

-While all seminarians in the Theologate will have had some experience in a Seminary College or Pre-Theologate the goals and expectations of the Theology Division are related but different.
-It is assumed in the Theology Division, that certain life lessons and personal disciplines (punctuality, personal responsibility, accountability to others, defined study habits etc.) have already been appropriated and internalized.
-In contrast to the strict rules experienced in a College Seminary, which serve not to simply limit the freedoms of the men engaged in the program but seek to introduce a seminarian to a structured life as well as foster an appreciation for a disciplined life, the rule of life in the Theology Division relaxes some of the exterior structures and rules so that a seminarian may freely give evidence to an interiorization of a well-disciplined life (Ratio fundamentalis institutionis sacerdotalis, §26).
+While all seminarians in the Theologate will have had some experience in a Seminary College or Pre-Theologate, the goals and expectations are related but different.
+It is assumed in the Theologate, that certain life lessons and personal disciplines (punctuality, personal responsibility, accountability to others, defined study habits etc.) have already been appropriated and internalized.
+In contrast to the strict rules experienced in a Seminary College, which serve not to simply limit the freedoms of the men engaged in the program but seek to introduce a seminarian to a structured life as well as foster an appreciation for a disciplined life, the rule of life in the Theologate relaxes some of the exterior structures and rules so that a seminarian may freely give evidence to an interiorization of a well-disciplined life (Ratio fundamentalis institutionis sacerdotalis, §26).
 Thus, previous life lessons (whether acquired in a College Seminary, College, work experience or Pre-Theologate) are not to be forgotten, but are rather to be built upon in the Theologate.